princethakarar/Vehicle-Rental-System/README.md

 4. **Import the SQL file**:
    - Open http://localhost/phpmyadmin
-   - Create a new database, e.g., `vehicle_rental`
+   - Create a new database, e.g., `vrs`
-   - Import the provided `vehicle_rental.sql` file from the project.
+   - Import the provided `vrs.sql` file from the project.

 5. **Run the project in your browser**:
    ```